wadewegner/wadewegner.github.com/_posts/2013-10-25-migrated-to-jekyll.md

   <br/>
 	All this said, Jekyll Boostrap also had a ton of code for tools and includes that I'll never use.
 I ended up spending a good amount of time removing and triaging much of the code.
 I like it simple and neat.
 You can take a look at my repository for inspiration.

-4. My bog has a lot of code snippets.
+4. My blog has a lot of code snippets.
 Even though ExitWP did a good job of converting my HTML to markdown, I found that most of the code snippets did not get converted well.
 I've spent a decent amount of time going through the posts and updating.
-To make my life simpler, I decided to use Webscript and some simple JQuery code to give my readers the ability to notify me of a page with bad formatting.
+To make my life simpler, I decided to use Webscript and some simple jQuery code to give my readers the ability to notify me of a page with bad formatting.

 	To implement this I simply created a link at the top of each blog post.